Panzer I: Others

-After Germany, Spain fielded the largest number of Panzer I tanks.
-A total of 122 were exported to Spain during the Spanish Civil War, and, as late as 1945, Spain's "Brunete Armored Division" fielded 93.
-The Panzer I remained in use in Spain until aid arrived from the United States in 1954 when they were replaced by the relatively modern M47 Patton.
+After Germany, Spain fielded the largest number of Panzer Is.
+A total of 122 had been exported to Spain during the Spanish Civil War, and, as late as 1945, Spain's "Brunete Armored Division" fielded 93.
+The Panzer I remained in use in Spain until aid arrived from the United States in 1954, after which they were replaced by the relatively modern M47 Patton.
 Between 1935 and 1936, an export version of the Panzer I Ausf.
 B, named the L.K.B.
 (Leichte Kampfwagen B), was designed for export to Bulgaria.
-Modifications included up-gunning to a 20-millimeter gun and fitting a Krupp M 311 V-8 gasoline engine.
+Modifications included up-gunning to a 20 mm gun and fitting a Krupp M 311 V-8 gasoline engine.
 Although three examples were built, none were exported to Bulgaria, although a single Panzer I Ausf.
 A had previously been sold.

 A final order was supplied to Hungary in 1942, totalling eight Ausf.
-B's and six command versions.
-These were incorporated into the 1st Armoured Division and saw combat in late 1942.
+Bs and six command versions.
+These were incorporated into the 1st Armored Division and saw combat in late 1942.
 At least 1 Panzer I Ausf.
 B was sent to the Army of the Independent State of Croatia.

+The British The Tank Museum at Bovington Camp has a rare command version of the tank.
+The museum announced in 2023 that a Panzer I replica would take part in its 2023 Tiger Day and TANKFEST events.
+The replica was built in Belgium but is based on one preserved in a Spanish museum.
+It uses a modern engine and is marked in colours used during the Spanish Civil War.